daniis-h/Airport-Database-SQL/README.md

 Project Details:
-This is a database assignment for a corporation that sells and maintains airplanes.
+This is a database assignment for an airport  that manages airplanes details and employes record.
 The project contains a SQL script that creates a database and tables, and populates them with sample data.
 It also includes several SQL queries that can be used to retrieve information from the database.

 Get started with the project: